You deserve better

 Replacement filters are available here:

-Both include FREE shipping in the continental US.
+Both include FREE shipping in the US.

 How do you clean the Narwall mask?

 Easy – just remove the filters and put it in the dishwasher!
+You can also use alcohol sanitizing wipes, warm water and soap, and other options.

 Why is eye protection important?